janarbo/meal-ting-pot/journals/ted_hwang.md

 #### (Wednesday) 4/19/2023
 The error was from a small typo in our CORS_HOST environment variable not matching our server in our gitlab yml file.
 After we resolved that issue, we started our frontend components.
 I began working on the nav component and did research on tailwind css to make it prettier.
 Tomorrow, I plan to start on the shopping cart component.

+#### (Thursday) 4/20/2023
+I spent time researching how others implemented a shopping cart in their front-end and I am deciding on between using createSlice or createContext for my component.
+There were a lot of informative videos and it helped further my understanding about the state management in redux.
+I plan on working over the weekend to finish this so that I can make time to do additional css next week.

+#### (Sunday) 4/23/2023
+I was able to get my shopping cart component finished!
+I ended up using createContext because it allowed me to share the shopping cart data across my component tree effectively by wrapping it with the provider that was returned.
+Since chef users will be able to look at their order list and update the status of the order, I also allowed customers to add menu items from different chefs into the cart by creating multiple orders separated by chef_id during checkout.

+To reflect, I'm surprised by the amount of progress we made and knowledge we gained from this project.
+Initially, I was worried I would not pass module 3 because the mvp for our project seemed difficult when we started.
+Additionally, we would have to get familiar using fastapi, writing sql queries, redux, and frontend-auth.

+I'm proud and excited to see where we're at now with our project/growth.
+I don't think we were expecting to have finished some of these components and deployment early and now we can spend more time on css/readMe documentation.
+Looking forward to see how this project turns out before we submit it this Friday.

 </details>